rtbrick/bngblaster-training/docs/_sources/index.rst.txt

 3. **Routing Protocols**: The third section explores routing protocols, including BGP, ISIS, and more, helping participants understand how to test routing protocols, scaling, and convergence to evaluate network performance and stability.

+For most exercises in this training, you’ll need to establish three separate SSH connections.
+Begin by opening three SSH sessions to your setup.
+Use the first session to launch the BNG Blaster, the second to interact with the BNG Blaster through its CLI, and the third to connect to the BNG CLI, which represents our device under test (DUT) running `RBFS <https://documents.rtbrick.com/techdocs/current/platform/intro.html>`_.

-In the exercises, there are commands to enter, where the first line starting with `# > ` indicates whether those commands should be entered in the host shell or the RBFS CLI, specifying the required mode (op or cfg).
+Throughout the exercises, commands will be provided.
+The initial line, marked with `# >`, specifies whether commands should be entered in the host shell or within the RBFS CLI, and also indicates the necessary mode (op or cfg).

 .. code-block:: none